Online Ramsey numbers of ordered paths and cycles: Results for matchings

-If $b\geq 1$, there exists a blue $P_a$ and a red $S\in \mathcal{S}_k'[b]$ where the last $(k+1)^3-bk$ vertices of the blue path are between the two endpoints of the edge $e_b$.
-We denote by $u_a$ the first vertex to the left of the last-$(k+1)^3$ vertices of $P_a$ which is incident to the red $S$.
-Further, we define $u_b$ to be the first vertex to the right of the last vertex of $P_a$ which is incident to the red $S$.
+If $b\geq 1$, there exists a blue $P_a$ and a red $S\in \mathcal{S}_k'[b]$ satisfying the properties of state $(a,b)$ or $(a,b,1)$ we start in.
+We denote by $u_b$ the first vertex to the left of the last $(k+1)^3$ vertices of $P_a$ which is incident to the red $S$.
+Further, we define $w_b$ to be the first vertex to the right of the last vertex of $P_a$ which is incident to the red $S$.

 If $b=0$, there exists a blue $P_a$.
 Denote by $u_b$ the vertex one to the left of the $(k+1)^3$ last vertex in $P_a$, and denote by $w_b$ an arbitrary vertex to the right of the last vertex in $P_a$.